Brody-Lab/PulseInputDDM.jl/docs/src/index.md

     >> ssh [username]@scotty.princeton.edu
 ```

 where `[username]` is your scotty username, assuming you have one.
-If you do not have a username email <pnihelp@princeton.edu>.
+If you do not have a username email [PNI help](mailto:pnihelp@princeton.edu).

-(If you haven't configured your local machine so that you can avoid using the VPN to access scotty, first do that.
-Instructions for doing so are provided on the [Efficient Remote SSH](@ref) page.)
+(If you haven't configured your local machine so that you can avoid using the VPN to access scotty, do that first.
+Instructions are provided on the [Efficient Remote SSH](@ref) page.)

-Next load an anaconda module (for example, 5.1.0),
+Next load an anaconda module on scotty (for example, 5.1.0),

 ```
     >> module load anacondapy/5.1.0